-Next week marks the one year anniversary of quitting my 6-figure, high-stress career and deciding to start working for myself full-time.
-I can’t believe it has been a year already.
+I quit my 6-figure, high-stress career in 2015 and deciding to start working for myself full-time.
+I can’t believe how time has flown.

-The past twelve months have been a rollercoaster of emotion at times but it’s taught me so much about myself as a person.
+The past few years have been a rollercoaster of emotion at times but it’s taught me so much about myself as a person.
 I’ve accomplished things I would never have thought possible and done things that have scared me to death.
 It’s all been worth it.